michael-e/email_newsletter_manager/readme.md

 	- read and process these recipients using pagination
 	- send email from the chosen sender to these recipients using the Core Email API

-Being able to use the Email Template Manager means that newsletter emails may include:

-- Plain and HTML text
-- sender personalization
-- recipient personalization (by using filtered datasources in the templates)

 ### Features

 - background processes for sending
 - no duplicate sending (to single recipients) in a campaign
 - feedback in the publish panel (and in the entry overview table)
-- send html and/or text emails
-- multiple recipient groups
-- flexible recipient personalization
-- multiple senders
-- "sender personalization" can be done in XSLT (using the field's datasource output which includes the sender ID and value)
 - verbose log files, gzipped (if available)